What causes tooth stains?

-- Chewing gum that contains xylitol can help to stimulate more saliva, which cleanses your mouth.
+- Chewing gum that contains xylitol (a sugar substitute) can help to stimulate more saliva, which cleanses your mouth.

-- Eat plenty of crunchy fruit and veg, like apples, carrots and celery as they boost saliva and scrub your teeth, acting as natural stain removers.
+- Eat plenty of crunchy fruit and vegetables, like apples, carrots and celery.
+They boost saliva and scrub your teeth, acting as natural stain removers.